-The earliest Christmas I remember, I was six or seven: I received a robot that broadcast a panorama of Saturn across its chest and fired missiles from its forehead – this one, in fact – and a beautifully illiminated boxed set of The Chronicles of Narnia, which I still own.
-I remember Mum conveying the excitement with which she and her brothers and sister would look forward to the next story coming out, but I'm only now realising the more personal connection – that its author had personally taught one of them.
-Apparently C.S.
+The earliest Christmas I remember, I was six or seven: I received a robot that broadcast a panorama of Saturn across its chest and fired missiles from its forehead (this one, in fact), and a beautifully illiminated boxed set of The Chronicles of Narnia, which I still own.
+I remember Mum conveying the excitement with which she and her brothers and sister would look forward to the next story coming out, but I'm only now realising the more personal connection: that its author had actually taught one of them.
+Apparently, C.S.
 Lewis considered Francis "the best mannered man of his generation I have ever met."
-I loved that box, but it would decades before I got beyond The Horse and His Boy, although I still remember, vividly, its description of how surpisingly damp and grey it is to be inside a cloud.
+I loved that box, but it would be decades before I got beyond The Horse and His Boy, although I still remember, vividly, its description of how surpisingly damp and grey it is to be inside a cloud.

 Francis' service, if you wish, can be viewed here.